-Naerys was the only daughter of King Viserys II Targaryen.
-According to semi-canon sources, she almost died in the cradle and was sickly for most of her life, she found most physical activity to be very taxing.
+Naerys was the only daughter and youngest child of King Viserys II Targaryen and Larra Rogare.
+According to semi-canon sources, she almost died in the cradle and was sickly for most of her life, finding most physical activity to be very taxing.
 She ate but little and was painfully thin, almost emaciated.

-Naerys loved music and poetry, played the harp very well, enjoyed sewing and embroidering.
-She was devout in her faith, and often found solace in the pages of the Seven-Pointed Star.
-Once Daeron was born she asked Aegon to release her from her vows so she could join the Faith but he refused her.
-She was unhappy in her marriage and it was said only her son Daeron or her brother Aemon could make her smile.
+She loved music and poetry, played the harp very well and enjoyed sewing and embroidering.
+She was also devout in her faith, and often found solace in the pages of the Seven-Pointed Star.
+She would have become a septa, had her father allowed it.

-After her husband Aegon became King, rumours started that their son Daeron had not been fathered by Aegon, but by Aemon, their brother.
+After Naerys's husband became King, rumours that their son Daeron had not been fathered by Aegon, but by their brother, Prince Aemon started being spread around.
 The truth of this claim has never been proven or disproven, though the singers claim Naerys loved Aemon, and Aemon loved her.
-It is said that Aemon cried when Naerys and Aegon got married.
-Aemon joined the Kingsguard soon after the wedding, at the age of 17.
-Naerys brother, Prince Aemon, championed her and defended her honor against the slanders of Ser Morgil, when he accused her of treason.
+Aemon championed her and defended her honor against the slanders of Ser Morgil Hastwyck, when he accused her of treason.

 References and Notes